Zu Ti: Fleeing south

-In 311, Luoyang and Emperor Huai of Jin were captured by the forces of Han Zhao, a Xiongnu-led state that declared independence from Jin in 304.
+In July 311, Luoyang and Emperor Huai of Jin were captured by the forces of the Han-Zhao dynasty.
 To avoid the chaos in the north, Zu Ti and a group of refugees decided to flee south of Yangtze River to Sikou (泗口, located at Xuzhou, Jiangsu).
 Zu walked on foot, giving his horses and carriages to the sick and old as well as giving food, clothes, and medicines to those who needed them.
 The group met with bandits along the way, but Zu was able to help them cope with this.
 Because of this, the refugees elected Zu to be their leader for the rest of their journey.
 After arriving in Sikou, Zu Ti was appointed the Inspector of Xuzhou and later the Army Libationer-Advisor by the Prince of Langye, Sima Rui.
 Zu based himself in Jingkou, where he began recruiting abled men into his army.

 Northern expedition

 Returning north

 In 313, a new Jin government was established in Chang'an headed by Emperor Min of Jin.
 Min sent an edict to Sima Rui instructing him to advance north to help in restoring the Central Plains.
 However, Rui showed very little interest in carrying out the edict.
 Seeing this, Zu confidently approached Sima Rui, volunteering himself to oversee an expedition to the north.
 Rui was not entirely moved by Zu's display of confidence, but nonetheless permitted him and appointed him as Inspector of Yuzhou and General Who Exerts Might.
 He also provided Zu Ti with food and clothes for his soldiers but not weapons and armor.
 Zu also had to do the recruitments himself.

 Regardless, Zu Ti led his forces north and crossed the Yangtze.
-While crossing, Zu Ti was said to have struck his oar and declared, "If Zu Ti does not clear up and restore the Central Plains, then let he be like this great river!"
+While crossing, Zu Ti was said to have struck his oar and declared, "If Zu Ti is not able to restore the Central Plains and return, then let he be like this great river (and never return)!"
 Zu Ti landed in Huaiyin county in 313, where he built smithies and foundries to have his soldiers produce their own weapons.